 <<Previous | Story Intro | Return to Stories | Next >>

 Just what did that mean?
 He didn't dare attempt to work on that puzzle right now.
 His responsibility at the moment was to see to it that his friends remained safe.
 There hadn't been sign nor sound of any living creature on the planet since they'd arrived.
 But that didn't mean that there wasn't something out there, perhaps something nocturnal.
 He tossed a few more sticks onto the fire.

 He looked up at the stars.
 It had been on Abydos that he'd finally gone from digging in the dirt to looking up at what was above him.
 During those first difficult days after his return to Earth, he'd stayed with Jack.
 They'd spent several nights sitting on the roof, looking at the stars.
 Jack would point out the constellations and Daniel would tell him the myths that had been created about those particular groups of stars.
 For a few fleeting seconds a thought...almost like a memory, flitted through his mind.
 Stargazing with someone he loved very much.
 And it wasn't Sha're.
-Oh, they'd spent a night or two lying on their backs, watching the stars.
+Oh, they'd spent a night or two laying on their backs, watching the stars.
 He'd spent far too many nights in the temple he'd discovered, caught up in translations and extrapolations.
 Before he could fully focus on it, the thought was gone.
 Once again he was left with the feeling that something was very...not right.
 As if a very large part of his heart...his very soul...was missing.

+<<Previous | Story Intro | Return to Stories | Next >>